r-multiverse/help/README.md

 # r-releases

 `r-releases` is a community-curated [R universe](https://github.com/r-universe-org/help) of R packages which are distributed as tags and releases on GitHub.
 The GitHub repository at <https://github.com/r-releases/r-releases> allows anyone to contribute their package releases to this universe.
+The project is still in its prototype phase, but the goal is to build a production-ready community-wide CRAN-like repository that incentivizes thorough testing and puts control in the hands of the package maintainers.

 # How to install a package from `r-releases`